 Fifth Year (2013) Complete Internship [Graduate!]
-Electives: Special Proficiency and/or optional additional Assessment, intervention courses/practica.
+Electives: Special Proficiency and/or optional additional assessment, intervention courses or practica.
 When offered, students may wish to lighten their regular (fall-spring) course load by taking these courses in the summer.

-Note that ALL students; those admitted with a previous Master's degree and those with only a bachelor's degree, are required to establish (and complete) a pre-dissertation research project in fulfillment of the research seminar (EDPS 6960) requirements.
+Note that ALL students; those admitted with a previous master's degree and those with only a bachelor's degree, are required to establish (and complete) a pre-dissertation research project in fulfillment of the research seminar (EDPS 6960) requirements.
 Students must sign up each semester under a faculty member's section (unique number for each faculty research team).

-Note that students who enter with course credit for required courses or with a Master's degree, necessitating adjusting the above schedule, should carefully examine when courses will be offered so that they will not find themselves in a position of needing a course when it is not offered.
+Note that students who enter with course credit for required courses or with a master's degree, necessitating adjusting the above schedule, should carefully examine when courses will be offered so that they will not find themselves in a position of needing a course when it is not offered.
 All departures from the curriculum outlined above must be approved by the student's advisor.
+Waivers of courses may be requested from the faculty via the student's advisor.